DEVA8459/Javascript-/js_coding_interview/B-jsCodingQue.md

 ## 3. Making calculator
 1. here we are using parsefloat to convert number into string
-2. otherwise js recurion is hapeen
+2. otherwise js recursion is hapeen
 ```js
 const num1=parseFloat(prompt("enter 1st number"))
 const operator=prompt("enter any one operator for Add + ,for subtract = -,for multiplication= * ,for devide = /")